Greenfuel Energy Solutions partners with Ventrex, the global leader in electronic pressure regulation | www.lokmattimes.com

 Greenfuel Energy Solutions partners with Ventrex, the global leader in electronic pressure regulation

-PNN New Delhi [India], August 8: Greenfuel Energy Solutions, India’s leading provider of clean mobility solutions partners with VENTREX, ...
+New Delhi (India), August 9: Greenfuel Energy Solutions, India’s leading provider of clean mobility solutions partners with VENTREX, a ...

 VENTREX, which is located in Graz, Steiermark, Austria and has partners working in Slovenia, China, and India to sell their products right around the globe.
 The company is looking forward to expanding and supplying its advanced natural gas and green hydrogen solutions to the Indian market and considers Greenfuel an ideal partner to work with.
 Key to a low-carbon future, natural gas, and hydrogen offer a quick and cost-effective way to fulfill emissions legislation requirements, including decarbonizing road transport and improving air quality in cities.
 They combust virtually particle-free and allow completely carbon-neutral mobility when generated from renewable sources.